shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 ---

-elevator pitches - Unique story or have a twist or something to say.
+# Idea
 Game is more than one idea.

+**Elevator pitch**
+- Unique story or have a twist or something to say.

 #  Story